Watchmaker Glossary

 hourglass

-Device that measures time intervals by the flow of sand from one bulb to another.
+Device which measures time intervals by the flow of sand from one bulb to another.

 Bar of soap

-Pocket watch whose case has bottoms on each side.
+Pocket watch whose box has funds on each side.
 The one that covers the dial is operated by a spring mechanism called "secret".

 Jumping

 Who jumps.
-Watch with jumping hours: watch whose hours appear in an aperture of the dial; the time change is done abruptly, by a jump.
+Jumping hour watch: watch whose hours appear in a window on the dial; the time change occurs suddenly, with a jump.

-Small lever held down by a spring, designed to keep a wheel in the same position between two movements.
+Small lever held down by a spring, intended to keep a wheel in the same position between two movements.

 Primitive graduated sundial inside a hollowed-out globe.

 Rudimentary vertical sundial inscribed on the southern porch of a church several centuries ago, indicating the times of religious services.
-Sometimes called "Ground dial".
+Sometimes called "Mass dial".

 Secondary